• Skip to primary navigation

 Spicy mustard is also an alternative to Dijon mustard but it tends to have more intense

 flavors.
-If you were to pick one kind of mustard, my recommendation is that you use
+If you were to pick one kind of mustard, our recommendation is that you use

 into smoked paprika feel free to use a dash of sweet paprika, curry powder, celery salt,